ArthurClemens/polythene/packages/polythene-menu/README.md

 A number of ingredients must play together:

-* A menu component
+1. A menu component
-* A menu state (open or closed)
+2. A menu state (open or closed)
-* A button (or link or clickable list item) to set the menu state; and to act as menu's target for positioning
+3. A button (or link or clickable list item) to set the menu state; and to act as menu's target for positioning
-* A container that holds both menu and button (or list)
-* Because the menu is positioned `absolute`, the container must have style `position: relative`
+4. A container that holds both menu and button (or list); because the menu is positioned `absolute`, the container must have style `position: relative`

 Because we are using state, this can be best created with a custom component where we can store the "menu open" state.